Siege of Djibo: Continued operations

 At 6am on 11 May 2025, JNIM launched another attack on Djibo's military bases and urban areas.
-The operation was coordinated to occur at the same time as seven other insurgent attacks around the country, dispersing the Burkina Faso Air Force.
+Critical Threats Project analyst Liam Karr argued that this operation "may have involved multiple JNIM subgroups", including Katiba Macina and Ansarul Islam; it was commanded by Ousmane Dicko, younger brother of Ansarul Islam leader Djaffar Dicko.
+The attack was coordinated to occur at the same time as seven other insurgent attacks around the country, dispersing the Burkina Faso Air Force.
 As a result, no effective air support was provided to Djibo's garrison when hundreds of rebels launched an assault, overrunning the city's entry checkpoints and then striking the military camps, focusing on the Special Anti-Terrorist Unit's camp.
 The rebels continued to operate inside Djibo for hours, killing at least 100 people, mostly soldiers.
 Some male civilians were reportedly also executed by JNIM militants in front of their homes.
 The insurgents eventually retreated before a government counter-attack could be mustered.
+Using 14.5mm antiaircraft guns, the rebels fended off eventual intervention attempts by the Burkina Faso Air Force.
 ACLED analyst Heni Nsaibia described this operation as unprecedented JNIM success, stating that the insurgents had captured about $3 million worth of munitions during their raid.

 On 27 June, another supply convoy managed to reach Djibo.
 This considerably improved the situation in Djibo, with basic services being restored to some degree.
 Security forces made efforts to enable farmers to return to their fields around the city.
 In September 2025, JNIM organized an offensive in the Soum corridor, with Djibo being one of the targeted locations.
 On 17 September, rebels carried out a major raid against the city.
+By November, Karr argued that JNIM "could likely capture Djibo city should it choose to", pointing out that the rebel group had inflicted "as many fatalities in Djibo commune in 2025 as it did in 2023 and 2024 combined".
+In the same month, Emir Boubacari Dicko died of an illness.
+Due to his status as an important traditional and religious leader as well as mediator, his demise was described by Radio France Internationale as a heavy blow to the community.